for jazz/rock band — 1974

 After leaving university I wanted to explore the idea of composing based on ‘classical’ (awful word!) principles but using the musical vocabulary and sounds of jazz and rock music.
 I therefore set about forming a band.
 The details of how I found some of the musicians are lost in the mists of time, but some came from the National Youth Jazz Orchestra, others through word of mouth and I met the bass (and flute) player, Andy Crawford, in the queue for a Frank Zappa concert.
 After one or two changes of personnel, I ended up with a fine group of players, nine including myself (on not so fine guitar), which I intended to call Perfect Stranger.

 I wrote a four movement work for this band, called Life & Times (of a Perfect Stranger), but we only got as far as rehearsing the 12-minute first movement, Formative Years.
 I deliberately set out to follow textbook classical sonata form, but with a series of improvised solos where the development section would otherwise be.
-I had recently read about Bartók using the golden section to work out the proportions of his music, so I took this to an extreme, and there are golden sections within golden sections within golden sections.
+I had recently read about Bartók using the golden section to work out the proportions of his music, so I took this to an extreme, and there are, with regard to time, golden sections within golden sections within golden sections.
 At the same time I tried not to make all this glaringly apparent and produce what I hoped was an exciting piece of music.
 It was also an extremely complex piece of music, especially for jazzers who are used to playing in 4/4 throughout, with repeated choruses consisting of 8-bar phrases.
 Not only did my piece have no such repetition, being through-composed, it also had frequently changing time signatures (every bar in large chunks of it), including 3¾/4 (you can see this in the snapshot of my scruffy pencil score above).
 As a result, the players’ eyes came out on stalks the first time they saw their parts, but we did manage to pull something together in the end.
 Despite (or possibly because of) being blind, the one who learned it all by far the fastest was Pete.

 Sadly, it all proved too impractical to continue.
 No-one was being paid for any of this, and it was unreasonable to expect jobbing musicians to turn up to a rehearsal if there was paid work elsewhere.
 As far as I recall, we only had all nine members together on four occasions, but we did enough work in smaller groups for the band members to get their heads round the music.
 Eventually, I decided to call it a day, but we managed to get everyone together for one last rehearsal, where we made the recording you can read about and hear below.